OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 Legal background for Temporary Admission

-The Istanbul convention from 1990, regulating the worldwide usage of TA, is not very precise, and the EU Commission has been and is continuously publishing various working papers and guidelines to clarify the correct understanding of TA and its usage in the EU.
+The Istanbul Convention from 1990, regulating the worldwide usage of TA, is not very precise, and the EU Commission has been and is continuously publishing various working papers and guidelines to clarify the correct understanding of TA and its usage in the EU.
 The 2014 working paper from the Union Customs Code Committee (available in English, French, and German) is especially important.
-Operators should always be aware that these documents are not binding for EU member states, which is why different interpretations exist between member states, thus also why it is important to have a competent customs agency outlining the correct use and understanding based on the specific setup.
-The problem with local interpretations is often related to flights within France, Spain, Portugal, Italy, and Greece.
+Operators should always be aware that these documents are not legally binding for EU member states.
+Interpretations may vary between member states, which is why it is crucial to have a competent customs agency provide guidance based on the specific setup.

-Click here to see a list of the known grey zone areas where different interpretations of the TA procedure exist and where operators often need guidance to use TA safely.
-None of the grey zone areas create problems against using TA if correctly handled and documented.
+Click here to see a list of known grey zone areas where different interpretations of the TA procedure exist.
+While none of these areas pose a problem when TA is correctly applied and documented, we find that operators often require guidance to ensure safe and compliant use in these situations.

 How can we help?